roymacdonald/ofBook/chapters/events/chapter.md

 		}
 		~A(){// this is the class destructor.

-			//We will unregister from the event when this object gets destroyed. ofRemoveListener(myBInstance.intEvent, this, &B::myCallBackFunction);
+			//We will unregister from the ofEvent when this object gets destroyed. ofRemoveListener(myBInstance.intEvent, this, &B::myCallBackFunction);
 		}

 		void myCallBackFunction(int & i){// this is the callback method.

-			//Here you write what you want to do when this event is received.
+			//Here you write what you want to do when this ofEvent is received.
 			//Probably using the passed argument, setting up a flag or calling some
 			//other functions or methods.
-In this example we will just print to the console. cout << "new event : "<< i << endl;
+In this example we will just print to the console. cout << "new ofEvent : "<< i << endl;
 		}

 		B myBInstance;//This is the instance of B that we want to listen to.